01 Who is the Strongest in a Collision?

 Presentation#

-Presentation: Each cart is mounted with a force sensor.
-The force sensors are connected to the interface (see Diagram).
+Presentation: The force sensors are attached to each cart and connected to the interface (see Diagram).
 The software is prepared to read and graphically display both forces \((-1\) to \(+12 \mathrm{~N})\) during about \(10 \mathrm{~s}\).
-Both carts are positioned on the track at about . \(5 \mathrm{~m}\) away from each other.
-Recording data is started and by hand both carts are given a push towards each other.
-A collision occurs and after that the recording of data is stopped.
-Students see the registered force data (see Figure 73 left).
+Both carts are positioned on the track at about \(5 \mathrm{~m}\) away from each other.
+The data recording is started, and both carts are pushed towards each other manually.
+The recording is stopped after a collision occurs.
+Students can now observerve the registered force data (see Figure 79 left).

-The collision part of the data is magnified (see Figure 73 right).
-Clearly can be seen that at any moment the force on both carts is the same. \(1 \mathrm{~kg}\) is added to one of the carts.
-The demonstration is repeated.
-Also now the forces registered during the collision show that at any time these forces are the same for both carts!
+The part of the data that resembles the collision is magnified (see Figure 79 right).
+It can be seen that at any moment, the force on both carts is the same. \(1 \mathrm{~kg}\) is added to one of the carts.
+The demonstration is repeated, again showing that the forces registered during the collision are the same at all times both carts!

 Explanation#